Peterborough Petes: Memorial Cup 1996

 The Peterborough Petes celebrated their 40th anniversary in 1996.
 The Petes won the J. Ross Robertson Cup defeating the Guelph Storm in the finals, then and also played at home while hosting the Memorial Cup tournament in 1996.
 The club achieved a 100% sellout each tournament game, and lost in the final that year to the Granby Prédateurs.

 50th anniversary

 Todd returned as head coach of the Petes in 2004.
 Todd's second season back behind the Petes bench, was the 50th anniversary of the Peterborough Petes founding.
-They are the oldest continuously operating franchise in the Ontario Hockey League (the rival Oshawa Generals date to 1937 but were inactive from 1953–62).
+They are the oldest continuously operating franchise in the Ontario Hockey League (the rival Oshawa Generals date to 1937 but were inactive from 1953 to 1962).

 The Petes celebrated their 50th anniversary in grand style, winning the J. Ross Robertson Cup on May 11, 2006, in a four-game sweep of the London Knights.
-Peterborough travelled to Moncton, New Brunswick to play in the 2006 Memorial Cup, losing the third place tiebreaker game to the Vancouver Giants.
+Peterborough travelled to Moncton, New Brunswick, to play in the 2006 Memorial Cup, losing the third place tiebreaker game to the Vancouver Giants.
 Todd retired for good a few weeks after the Petes returned from Moncton.